tendermint/tendermint/CONTRIBUTING.md

      release, and add the github aliases of external contributors to the top of the changelog.
 To lookup an alias from an email, try `bash ./scripts/authors.sh <email>`
    - reset the `CHANGELOG_PENDING.md`
+   - bump Tendermint version in `version.go`
-   - bump the appropriate versions in `version.go`
+   - bump P2P and block protocol versions in  `version.go`, if necessary
+   - bump ABCI protocol version in `version.go`, if necessary
 4. push your changes with prepared release details to `vX.X` (this will trigger the release `vX.X.0`)
 5. merge back to master (don't squash merge!)